CoThings-App/cothings/README.md

 1. ⚠️ Once you've released and ran the app on production, you need to run migration.
 Run the following command.

 `docker exec -it {container_name} bash bin/coliving eval Coliving.Release.migrate`

+# Run with Kubernetes using Helm Charts

+Kubernetes deployments are supported, by using Helm.
+Chart can be found under [deployment/kubernetes/chart](deployment/kubernetes/chart).

 # Run in Local Environment (or for Development purpose)
 To run the project in your local: